jasonccox/jsonbody/README.md

 ## Examples

-### Using the Middleware in a Route
+### Using the `jsonbody.Middleware` in a Route

 The following code creates a `jsonbody.Middleware` that will ensure all POST requests to the `/turtle` route have a body matching the given schema.
-Requests of any other type can have any body.
+Requests of any other type can have any JSON body.

 ```go
 func main() {